Adaptive p-value weighting with power optimality: Concluding remarks

 \paragraph{Assumptions} Our assumptions are rather mild: basically we only added the concavity of the $F_g$ to the assumptions of \citet{ignatiadis2016data}.
 Notably we dropped the other {regularity} assumptions on $F_g$ that were made in \citet{roquain2009optimal} while keeping all the useful properties on $W^*$ in the \eqref{NE} case.
 Note that the criticality assumption is often made in the literature, see \citet{ignatiadis2016data} (assumption 5 of the supplementary material), \citet{zhao2014weighted} (assumption A.1), or the assumption of Theorem 4 in \citet{hu2010false}.
 Finally, the weak dependence assumption is extensively used in our paper.
 An interesting direction could be to extend our result to some strong dependent cases, for instance by assuming the PRDS (positive regression dependence), as some previous work already studied properties of MWBH procedures under that assumption, see \citet{roquain2008multi}.

 { \paragraph{Computational aspects} The actual maximization problem of ADDOW is difficult, it involves a mixed integer linear programming that may take a long time to resolve.
-Some regularization variant may be needed for applications.}{ To this end, we can think to use the least concave majorant (LCM) instead of the empirical c.d.f. in equation~\eqref{eq_def_gW} {(as proposed in modification (E1) of IHW in \citet{ignatiadis2016data})}.
+Some regularization variant may be needed for applications.}{ To this end, we can think to use the least concave majorant (LCM) instead of the empirical c.d.f. in equation~\eqref{eq_def_gW} {(as proposed in modification (E1) of IHW in \citealp{ignatiadis2016data})}.
 As we show in Section~\ref{section_proof_thm}, ADDOW can be extended to that case (see especially Section~\ref{subsection_notation}) and our results are still valid for this new regularized version of ADDOW. }

 \paragraph{Toward nonasymptotic results} Interesting direction for future research can be to investigate the convergence rate in our asymptotic results.
 One possible direction can be to use the work of \citet{neuvial2008asymptotic}.
 However, it would require to compute the Hadamard derivative of the functional involved in our analysis, which might be very challenging.
-Finally, another interesting future work could be to develop other versions of ADDOW that ensure finite sample FDR control property: this certainly requires to use a different optimization process, which will make the power optimality difficult to maintain.
+Finally, another interesting future work could be to develop other versions of ADDOW that ensure finite sample FDR control property: this certainly requires to use a different optimization process, which will make the power optimality difficult to maintain. \begin{version3}A possible such variation is $\crossADDOW$, whose FDR in finite sample has yet to be investigated.\end{version3}